A Digital Smart City for Emerging Mobility Systems: Virtual and Physical Experiment

 where $p_i(t),v_i(t)\in\mathbb{R}$ are the longitudinal position and speed of vehicle $i$, and $u_i(t)\in\mathbb{R}$ is the control input.
 We also impose the state and control constraints,

 where $v_{\min},v_{\max}$ are the minimum and maximum speed limit and $u_{\min},u_{\max}$ are the minimum and maximum control inputs.

-To control each vehicle, we employ the Intelligent Driver Model (IDM) \cite{Treiber2000}, which is known to mimic the behavior of human drivers.
+In general, we have implemented optimal coordination, human-driven vehicles, and driver models in the IDS$^3$C \cite{chalaki2020experimental,chalaki2021CSM,Beaver2020DemonstrationCity}.
+For simplicity, we present a scenario that employs the Intelligent Driver Model (IDM) \cite{Treiber2000}, which is known to mimic the behavior of human drivers.
 This model outputs the acceleration for a vehicle $i$ based on the relative state of a preceding vehicle, $k\in\{1, 2, \dots, N\} \setminus \{i\}$,

 where $s^*$ is the desired headway of the vehicle,

 where $s_i(t)$ is the bumper-to-bumper distance between vehicles $i$ and $k$, and $\Delta v_i(t) = v_i(t) - v_k(t)$.
 The constants $s_0, T, \delta$ are parameters that correspond to the standstill stopping distance, time headway, and an exponential factor that determine the acceleration and braking behavior, respectively.
 Standard values for each of these parameters can be found in \cite{Treiber2000}.